banterle/NoR-VDPNet/README.md

 weights_hdrc: Weights for JPEG-XT distortions that are meant for HDR images (HDR, EXR, and MAT files); they can be downloaded at this  <a href="https://www.dropbox.com/s/vd8em3yzxu0fm8r/norvdpnet_hdrc.pth?dl=0">link</a>.

+Note that these weights are meant to model ONLY determined distortions; please see reference to have a complete overview.

 DO NOT:
 =======